jstat/jstat/doc/md/core.md

 ### rowa()

-Return a array from matrix row
+Returns a array from matrix row.

     rowa([[1,2],[3,4]]) === [1,2];